spine/spine/site/site.md

 Spine provides application routing based on the URL's hash fragment, for example the URL `http://example.com/#/users` has the hash fragment `/users`.
 Hash fragments can be completely arbitrary and don't trigger page reloads, maintaining page state.
 Your application can also be indexed by hash fragments using Google's [Ajax Crawling specification](http://code.google.com/web/ajaxcrawling/index.html).

-Unfortunately, Spine can't take advantage of the new HTML5 History API due to the fact that it requires every URL to have a real HTML representation.
-Although the browser won't request the new URL when you use the History API, it will be requested if the page is subsequently reloaded.
-In other words you can't make up arbitrary URLs, like you can with hash fragments; every URL passed to the API needs to exist.

 Internally Spine uses the *hashchange* event to detect changes in the URLs hash.
 This event has only been developed recently, and only available in newer browsers.
 To support antiquated browsers, you can use the excellent [jQuery hashchange plugin](http://benalman.com/projects/jquery-hashchange-plugin/), which emulates the event using iframes and other clever trickery.

 ##Adding routes